 - Professor Jochen Clasen

-- Professor of Comparative Social Policy - Head of Subject
+- Professor of Comparative Social Policy - Deputy Head of Social Policy

 School of Social and Political Science